 Spirulina fusiformis, Spirulina maxima, Spirulina platensis

-Spirulina is a primitive single-celled algae.
+Spirulina is a single-celled algae.
 It grows in the ocean.
-It includes many
+It includes many species.
+Common

-species.
-Common ones include Spirulina maxima and Spirulina platensis.
-Spirulina is
+types include Spirulina maxima and Spirulina platensis.
+Spirulina is grown as feedstock

 Medically valid uses

-There are no known medical uses for spirulina in humans.
-It’s a source of protein,
+There are no proven uses for spirulina in humans.
+It’s a source of protein, iron,

-iron, carotenoids, and some vitamins.
-The protein in spirulina is comparable to other
+carotenoids, and some vitamins.
+The protein in spirulina is like other plant proteins.

-plant proteins.
-Like other plant proteins, it’s incomplete.
-This means it doesn’t
+Like other plant proteins, it’s not complete.
+This means it doesn’t contain all 9

 Spirulina has been used as a feed extender for livestock.
-It can provide a percentage
+It can provide some of the

-of the total protein intake (up to 25%).
-But it must be supplemented with amino acids
+total protein intake (up to 25%).
+But it must be supplemented with amino acids that

 protein isn’t digested as well as other livestock foods.

 Spirulina can also be used as a source of protein and some vitamins for humans.
-However,
+But

-it’s important to consume a tested source.
-Spirulina can be contaminated with microbes
+it’s important to get it from a tested source.
+Spirulina can be tainted with microbes

-Most studies of spirulina have been done on animals, especially mice.
+Most studies of spirulina have been done on animals, most often mice.
 Claims are only

 Follow the instructions on the package for the correct dose.
 Women who are pregnant